albertobas/bank-microservices/README.md

 ## Technical details

-The bulk of this application is made up of (i) smart contracts, which are written in Solidity using Hardhat, and tested using Foundry, (ii) back-end code, written in Typescript using Express.js and Python using Flask, and (iii) front-end code which is mostly written in TypeScript using Next.js, a React.js framework.
+The bulk of this application is made up of (i) smart contracts, which are written in Solidity using Hardhat, and tested using Foundry, (ii) back-end code, written in TypeScript using Express.js and Python using Flask, and (iii) front-end code which is mostly written in TypeScript using Next.js, a React.js framework.

 Both, back end (all the APIs but that of the Flask web service) and front end, are implemented based on a hexagonal architecture .